Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Give acupuncture a go

-Acupuncture is when extremely thin needles are inserted into the skin at strategic points (don’t worry — it doesn’t hurt!) and acupressure is when gentle pressure is used to stimulate certain points on your body.
-Both techniques have been studied in reducing hot flash severity and decreasing frequency (in addition to promoting sleep and reducing anxiety), and there have been mixed results.
+Acupuncture is is a 2500 year old practice involving the insertion of extremely thin needles into the skin at strategic points (don’t worry — it doesn’t hurt!).
+It has been studied for reduction of hot flash severity and frequency, and there have been mixed results.
 A 2016 study, which compared an acupuncture group with a control group, found that hot flash frequency declined by 36% over six months with the acupuncture group, while frequency increased by 6% in the control group.

-So while some studies haven’t showed benefit, acupuncture is worth trying, especially if behavioral approaches aren’t working or you’re not a candidate for hormonal or other pharmacologic treatment.
+So while some studies haven’t shown benefit, acupuncture may be worth trying, especially if behavioral approaches aren’t working or you’re not a candidate for hormonal or other pharmacologic treatment.

 💊 Supplements & over-the-counter solutions